hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 single shot is enough to smash the biggest ship into fragments.
-But this "iron bridal-chamber" — which Nakindar's father (in the popular Bengali tale) never even dreamt of, and which, instead of standing on the top of "Sâtâli Hill" moves dancing on seventy thousand mountain-like billows, even this is mortally afraid of torpedoes!
+But this "iron bridal-chamber" — which Nakindar's father (in the popular Bengali tale) never even dreamt of, and which, instead of standing on the top of "Sātāli Hill" moves dancing on seventy thousand mountain-like billows, even this is mortally afraid of torpedoes!
 The torpedo is a tube somewhat shaped like a cigar, and if fired at an object travels under water like a fish.
 Then, the moment it hits its object, the highly